Imposing Allegiance to Israel – ITEL Radio – 10.21.17

 ITEL Radio Full Show – 10.21.17

 Make your voice heard by supporting Inside the Eye – Live!
 Donate now or visit our Sponsorship and Donations page.
 Donating/sponsoring is a great way to say you want to hear more of what needs to be said!

-Inside the Eye – Live! for Saturday, October 28, 2017 discussed some of the recentRead More
+Inside the Eye – Live! for Saturday, February 24, discussed the ever expanding fallout fromRead More

 “Anti-Semitic Incidents” – Absurdity beyond compare – ITEL – 2.17.18